When Maggie Smith called me a horrible man

 By Ray Bennett

-To meet a movie actor you admire can sometimes be a disappointment but Maggie Smith, whose 80th birthday salute is coming to an end at the BFI, was exactly how I hoped she would be.
+To meet a movie actor you admire can sometimes be a disappointment but Maggie Smith, who has died aged 89, was exactly how I hoped she would be.
 She told me off and swept away.

 It was at a black-tie Bafta party in London in 2001.
 I had invited former “Dallas” star Linda Gray as my guest.
 She was starring in the West End in “The Graduate” and I have known her since her earliest Southfork days but she had to cancel at the last minute.